-SHCC is committed to providing timely voucher payments to properties and to supporting Owner/Agents in the submission process.
+At SHCC, our Housing Assistance Payment (HAP) Department supports Owners/Agents in the voucher submission process to help ensure on-time payments.
 In order to receive your monthly subsidy payment, you are required to submit a monthly subsidy billing to SHCC via a voucher.
-HUD Guidelines require that each property submit a electronic version of the voucher (MAT30) and supporting 50059 data to the PBCA by the 10th of the month prior to payment in order to receive funding on the 1st business day of the month.
-Vouchers submitted after that deadline risk late payment.
+HUD Guidelines require that each property submit an electronic version of the voucher (MAT30) and supporting 50059 tenant data to the PBCA by the 10th of the month prior to payment in order to receive funding on the 1st business day of the month.
+Vouchers submitted after that deadline or incomplete submissions risk late payment.
 SHCC is not able to process vouchers until the electronic voucher and supporting tenant data are received and reviewed for accuracy and eligibility.
 A monthly voucher submission is required even when you are not requesting any assistance for the billing month.

 For more detailed information on the voucher process, including submission deadlines, links to forms, and FAQs, please select a link from the “In This Section” toolbar to the right.

-HUD is planning to implement TRACS version 2.0.3.A later this year in order to conform to new requirements due to the HUD 4350.3 REV-1, CHG-4, the new Streamlining Rule, and other regulatory clarifications that have been issued since the release of TRACS Version 2.0.2.D.
-The transition period is currently set for August 1, 2017 through October 31, 2017.
+HUD is planning to implement TRACS version 2.0.3.A in order to conform to new requirements due to the HUD 4350.3 REV-1, CHG-4, the new Streamlining Rule, and other regulatory clarifications that have been issued since the release of TRACS Version 2.0.2.D.
+The transition period is currently unknown; however, SHCC will keep you apprised of any updates to the implementation timeline.
 Software vendors are working now to update their systems to conform to the new requirements.

 Repayment Agreements and FSS Escrow Accounts